manikandan-e/document/multi-host-postcode.md

 ## Problem Description

+The current implementation in the phosphor-host-postd for postcode based on the LPC port 80 connected b/w BMC and single host.

-It is required to develop a new mechanism that would allow to read port 80 post code for multiple-host through using IPMB protocol.
+It is required to develop a new mechanism that would allow to read port 80 post code for multiple-host through BIC(Bridge IC) using IPMI protocol.

 ## Background and References